nfugal/nfugal.github.io/_posts/2024-03-01-coup-rules.md

 Shuffle the third set and deal one card to each player and then put the remaining three cards face down as the court deck.

+_____

 # Coup Reformation - Expansion
 ![reformation](/assets/images/coup-reformation-cover.webp){: .align-center}
 #### Description
 Driven by their successes, the resistance has gained popular support and entire regions are in open rebellion.
-In a desperate attempt to stay in control, some government leaders are publically supporting the reforms demanded by the resistance.
+In a desperate attempt to stay in control, some government leaders are publicly supporting the reforms demanded by the resistance.

 But allegiances are constantly shifting, and can be bought for the right price.